virtualnate/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "The imputed median is 10766.1886792453"
 ```
-The mean has increased by 15%, and the median by 3.5%.
+The mean has not changed, and the median has only increased by a little more than one step per day.
+The shape of the histogram is the same, though the middle peak is now taller.

 ###Weekdays vs Weekends